Wkiz/test-automation-selenium-cucumber/README.md

 A GitHub Actions workflow is included to run the suite automatically on push and pull requests.
 The workflow is defined in [.github/workflows/ci.yml](.github/workflows/ci.yml).

 ## Screenshots and evidence
 A dedicated folder for visual evidence and execution captures is included in [docs/screenshots/README.md](docs/screenshots/README.md).
-You can add screenshots there to make the repository more impressive for portfolio review.

 ## What this project demonstrates
 - Clean separation between test logic and UI interactions.